TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnecttomywindowsvm.md

 ###**Recommended steps**
 To resolve common issues, try one or more of the following steps.

-1. Review your VM's [console screenshot](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBlade) to correct boot problems.
+1. Review your VM's [console screenshot](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBlade) to correct boot problems
-2. Reset Remote Access to address remote server issues. <br>
+2. Reset Remote Access to address remote server issues <br>
 [Reset remote access using PowerShell or CLI](http://aka.ms/resetsarmwinremoteaccess)
-3. Restart the Virtual Machine to address startup issues by clicking 'Restart' at the top of the VM resource blade.
+3. Restart the Virtual Machine to address startup issues by clicking 'Restart' at the top of the VM resource blade
-4. Address Azure host issues by [redeploying](data-blade:Microsoft_Azure_Compute.VirtualMachineRedeploy), which will migrate the VM to a new Azure host.
+4. Address Azure host issues by [redeploying](data-blade:Microsoft_Azure_Compute.VirtualMachineRedeploy), which will migrate the VM to a new Azure host
-5. Review [effective security group rules] (data-blade:Microsoft_Azure_Network.EffectiveSecurityRulesBlade) to ensure inbound "Allow" rule exists for RDP(3389) and/or SSH(22) ports.
+5. To connect to your VM via RDP, please review [effective security group rules](data-blade:Microsoft_Azure_Network.EffectiveSecurityRulesBlade) to ensure inbound “Allow” NSG rule exists for RDP port(3389)
-6. Review [effective routes] (data-blade:Microsoft_Azure_Network.EffectiveRoutesBlade).
-RDP/SSH to your VM from internet will not work with forced-tunneling.
+6. RDP to your VM from Internet will not work with force tunneling enabled.
+Review [effective routes](data-blade:Microsoft_Azure_Network.EffectiveRoutesBlade) <br>
+With force tunneling, all outbound traffic destined to Internet will be redirected to on-premises
 7. If you're getting an RDP license error, use 'mstsc/admin' as a work around.
 If needed, uninstall or buy an RDS license. <br>
 [Address Remote Desktop License Server error](https://azure.microsoft.com/documentation/articles/virtual-machines-troubleshoot-remote-desktop-connections/#rdplicense)